 By Joy M. Ebben, Ph.D, CPE

-Human Factors and Ergonomic Specialist, Treston IAC LLC, Brea, Calif.
+Human Factors and Ergonomic Specialist, IAC, a Division of Treston, Brea, Calif.

 Parrallel layouts... can reduce awkward postures and improve line of sight in both directions...